apresdev/apres-terraform/modules/aws/cloudfront_s3/README.md

 ## Prerequisites

-If you do not specifiy the `waf_arn` variable, the WAF will be created in us-east-1, because that's where a CloudFront WAF must be created, see the discussion at [WAF and us-east-1](#waf-and-us-east-1).
+If you do not specify the `waf_arn` variable, the WAF will be created in us-east-1, because that's where a CloudFront WAF must be created, see the discussion at [WAF and us-east-1](#waf-and-us-east-1).
 You must deploy the Apres `cloudwatchlogs_regional` in us-east-1 for successful deployment of this module.